-- 1. European e-kerosene blending mandates should be set at a minimum of 0.1% (0.05 Mt) in 2025, thus introducing an interim target and increase to at least 2% for 2030 (1.00 Mt).
-Only mandates that are high enough can incentivise the market to grow. - 2.
+- 1. European e-kerosene blending mandates should be set at a minimum of 0.04% (0.02 Mt) in 2025, thus introducing an interim target, and increasing to at least 2% for 2030 (1.00 Mt).
+Only mandates that are high enough can incentivise the market to grow.
+Flexibility should be given for national mandates to go beyond the European targets, but not at the expense of ambitious targets. - 2.
 Electricity used for the e-kerosene production needs to be additional and the hydrogen needs to be green. - 3.
 Direct Air Capture (DAC) CO2 should be the preferred pathway to source the carbon needed for e-kerosene production and should have a dedicated scale-up target within ReFuelEU's synthetic fuel sub-target. - 4.
 Renewable hydrogen and electricity for direct use in "zero-emission" aircraft should be included in the synthetic aviation fuel definition under the EU's ReFuelEU initiative. - 5.
 Stronger carbon pricing signals should be adopted through a jet fuel tax and a revised EU carbon market rules (EU ETS) to improve the cost competitiveness of e-kerosene.